adamdayan/gaussian-mixture-model/README.md

+# Readme

-# Implementing some ml models I have learnt about in C0395 Introduction to Machine Learning
+This repository is for storing implementations of some models I learnt about in CO395 Introduction to Machine Learning